needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-starter-assets.md

 This sample is installed into the default location for package samples, in the `Assets\Samples\XR Interaction Toolkit\[version]\Starter Assets` folder.
 You can move these Assets to a different location.

+This sample contains:
-This sample contains an [Input Action Asset](https://docs.unity3d.com/Packages/com.unity.inputsystem@8/manual/ActionAssets.html) that contains [Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/Actions.html) with typical [Input Bindings](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/ActionBindings.html) for use with behaviors in the XR Interaction Toolkit that read input.
-This sample also includes XR Origin, teleport, and interactable sample prefabs.
+* an [Input Action Asset](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/ActionAssets.html) that contains [Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/Actions.html) with typical [Input Bindings](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/ActionBindings.html) for use with behaviors in the XR Interaction Toolkit that read input.
+* XR Origin, teleport, and interactable sample prefabs.

-This sample also contains [Presets](https://docs.unity3d.com/Manual/Presets.html) for behaviors that use actions to streamline their configuration.
+* [Presets](https://docs.unity3d.com/Manual/Presets.html) for behaviors that use actions to streamline their configuration.

 > [!IMPORTANT]
 > There is a known issue when upgrading from an older version of the Starter Assets to a newer version.
 Script references in the Demo Scene for scripts included in the Starter Assets become disconnected when upgrading in-place.
 It is recommended that you delete the `Starter Assets` folder from your `Samples` directory before importing the new Starter Assets sample package.